mikeday37/KspManeuverAutoThrottle/README.md

 # KspManeuverAutoThrottle
 A small plugin for Kerbal Space Program to optionally set max thrust at maneuver start, and gradually lower throttle toward the end for an accurate burn.

+WARNING: This is a work in progress.
+Edge conditions still need to be resolved.
+Current logic will result in inaccurate burns in some cases.

 UI is very simple - just a toggle button added to the application bar.
 Plugin does nothing if the button is not enabled/checked.

 When enabled, the following occurs: